Who We Are

 Mr Choo Eng Beng

 Mr Choo Eng Beng was first appointed to the board in January 2016 and the Audit, Risk and Governance Committee in January 2019.
-He assumed the role of Chairman of the Audit, Risk and Governance Committee in August 2019.
+He assumed the role of Chairman of the Audit, Risk and Governance Committee in August 2019 and is also a Member of the Human Resource and Nomination Committees.

 He has been a Partner in PricewaterhouseCoopers LLP since 2005.
-He is also a Director of Shared Services for Charities Limited, a member of the Audit Committee of the National Research Foundation, a member of the Practice Monitoring Sub-Committee at Accounting and Corporate Regulatory Authority.
-He also serves as Chairman of the Audit Committee of the Church of Singapore.
+He is also the Vice Chairman of the Board of Directors at St Luke’s Hospital, a Director of Shared Services for Charities Limited, a member of the School of Accountancy Advisory Board of Singapore Management University, and a Member of the Audit Committee of the National Research Foundation.
+He also serves Chairman of the Audit Committee of the Church of Singapore.

 Mr Choo holds a Bachelor of Accountancy (Honours) from Nanyang Technological University, Singapore and is Fellow Chartered Accountant.